Wealthify doesn't support your browser

 Since the financial crisis, investors’ appetite has changed.
 In droves they’re ditching their investments in active funds for the rising star of the investment industry – passive funds.
 Unlike active funds, passive funds are designed to track the market and mimic its movement, meaning your returns should stay on track with the market performance.

-Despite this growing trend, it may come as a surprise to you that when we build your Stocks and Shares ISAs, we have a tool kit that includes both.
-In this article we’ll lay out what active, and passive funds look like, the pros, and cons of each, and why we use both in our Stocks and Shares ISAs.
+When we build your Stocks and Shares ISAs, we have a tool kit that includes both.
+In this article, we’ll lay out what active, and passive funds look like, the pros, and cons of each, and why we use both in our Stocks and Shares ISAs.

 What is an active fund?